 Sandals, open-toed shoes and short trousers/skirts are not permitted in the BL3 area.
 All exposed skin must be covered with protective clothing.
-In the dressing-room of the BL3 appropriate protective clothing should be worn, these consist of a long lab coat, a disposable surgical gown, one pair of latex gloves, mask and shoe covers.
-Alternatively it is possible to wear disposable goggles and a surgical disposable mask.
+In the dressing-room of the BL3, appropriate protective clothing should be worn.
+This consists in a long lab coat, a disposable surgical gown, one pair of latex gloves, mask and shoe covers.
+Alternatively, it is possible to wear disposable goggles and a surgical disposable mask.
 It is suggested to keep a pair of comfortable shoes in the BL3 (disposable shoe covers do not fit heavy winter shoes).

 Use of the Biosafety cabinets

 Check the biosafety cabinet airflow (red indicator light above the cabinet).
-The biosafety cabinets should be switch on by the first user and switch off by the last to leave the BL3 area.
+The biosafety cabinets should be switch on by the first user and switched off by the last person to leave the BL3 area.
 In case of power failure, the emergency generator will start.

-The first person using the biosafety cabinet empties the bleach waste container for liquid waste and the biosafety container for solid waste: spray container with 70% ethanol before removing from cabinet.
-Put the solid waste in plastic bags and liquid in the container).
-After refilling the waste container with fresh bleach clean the surface of the hood with bleach, then rinse with water and then clean with 70% ethanol.
-This operation should be performed also at the end of the work, it is important to rinse with water because bleach is corrosive and will irreversibly affect the hood.
+The first person to use the biosafety cabinet empties the bleach waste container for liquid waste and the biosafety container for solid waste: spray the container with 70% ethanol before removing it from the cabinet (the solid waste is placed in plastic bags and liquid waste is poured into the container).
+After refilling the waste container with fresh bleach, clean the surface of the hood with bleach, then rinse with water and clean with 70% ethanol.
+This operation should be performed also at the end of the work.
+It is important to rinse with water as bleach is corrosive and will irreversibly affect the hood.
 Alternative detergents provided in th BL3 may be used instead.

 Recommended contents in a hood: